 - transit through a UK airport and do not pass through border control (check with airline if not sure);

-- are a British or Irish citizens;
+- are a British or Irish citizens (see the information for dual citizens below);

 - are a British Overseas Territories Citizen (BOTC) and travel with their BOTC passport;